 The children living at Redruth Road have a right to feel safe.
-To help keep children safe, we have clear policies on child protection and countering bullying.
+To help keep children safe, we have clear policies on safeguarding countering bullying.
 These cover matters of safe practice, including reporting and recording safeguard concerns and mechanisms for ensuring and monitoring that an environment is anti-bullying.